MicrosoftDocs/sql-docs/docs/relational-databases/replication/implement-a-custom-conflict-resolver-for-a-merge-article.md

 2. Execute [sp_changemergearticle](../../relational-databases/system-stored-procedures/sp-changemergearticle-transact-sql.md), specifying **\@publication**, **\@article**, a value of **resolver_info** for **\@property**, and the name of the stored procedure that implements the conflict resolver logic for **\@value**.

 ##  <a name="COM"></a> Using a COM-based custom resolver
- The <xref:Microsoft.SqlServer.Replication.BusinessLogicSupport> namespace implements an interface that enables you to write complex business logic to handle events and to resolve conflicts that occur during the merge replication synchronization process.
-For more information, see [Implement a Business Logic Handler for a merge article](../../relational-databases/replication/implement-a-business-logic-handler-for-a-merge-article.md).
+ The <xref:Microsoft.SqlServer.Replication.BusinessLogicSupport> namespace implements an interface that enables you to write complex business logic to handle events and to resolve conflicts that occur during the Merge replication synchronization process.
+For more information, see [Implement a Business Logic Handler for a Merge article](../../relational-databases/replication/implement-a-business-logic-handler-for-a-merge-article.md).
 You can also write your own native code-based custom business logic to resolve conflicts.
 This logic is built as a COM component and compiled into dynamic-link libraries (DLLs), using products such as [!INCLUDE[msCoName](../../includes/msconame-md.md)] Visual C++.
 This kind of COM–based custom conflict resolver must implement the **ICustomResolver** interface, which is designed specifically for conflict resolution.

 #### To create and register a COM-based custom conflict resolver